lpn-plant/lpntpm-docs/docs/LPC_Additional_LPC_Cycles.md

-## Why do we need to support additional LPC protocol cycles in "LPC Host"
+## Why do we need to support additional LPC protocol cycles in LPC Host

 In the implementation of the LPC (LPC Host and LPC Peripheral) protocol we wrote earlier, only two types of LPC cycles were supported: